embedded-by-n/Pear-Pie/README_DESIGN_BRIEF.md

 # Final Maker Project: Pear-Pie Cyber-Physical Home System - Design Brief
-# CYBN8001 Building Cyber-Physical Systems
-# Master of Applied Cybernetics, 2026 Cohort, Australian National University
+# CYBN8001 Building Cyber-Physical Systems, Master of Applied Cybernetics, 2026 Cohort, Australian National University

 _'In theory there is no difference between theory and practice.
 In practice, there is.'_\
 (Norman 2018, p.236)

+# Background: Lived-Experience Practice as the Heart of the Technology
+Night and O'day Information Ecologies and Metropolis the 'heart of the technology' Not for us without us  - get quote
+Lived-expertise design
 - my experience = 'practice' (lived-expertise in neurodivergence, professional career for over a decade in psychosocial sector, building devices to help my clients with practical problems)
 - applied cybernetics masters = 'theory'.
 I see cybernetics losely as the theory of practice. plus other theoretical studies i have undertaken related to them.